Qon/combinassembly/README.md

 ```
 creates a constant combinator with the signals `[A]` to `[F]` with values 1 to 5 (except C is negative).
 Integers only.
 All explicit calculation expressions written in Combinassembly are folded to resulting values when the program is assembled.
 Regular operator precedence is used (JS) with the operators `~ + - * / % | & ^` using the same meaning as in JS, except `/` gives integer results. `0x`, `0o` and `0b` for hexadecimal, octal and binary numbers.

-The expression for the 1st argument to `const` can be thought of and used similarly to:
+The expression for the 1st argument to `const` can be thought of and used similarly to JavaScript objects:

 ```JavaScript
 let expr1 = ({["A"]: 1, ["B"]: 2, ["C"]: -3, ["E"]: 0b100, ["E"]: (1 + 0xA / 3) * 2 - 3})